-Note: ecconfig does not handle setting agent usernames to non-unique names.
-If you need to do so, reinstall the agents, or contact Electric Cloud technical support to obtain the necessary registry fix.
+Note: ecconfig does not let you set agent user names to nonunique names.
+If you must do so, reinstall the agents or contact Electric Cloud technical support for the necessary registry fix.

 Using ecagent Tools

 You can issue scripts from the agent host to assist with managing agent services or daemons.
 The following scripts are available: